LiaungYip/Cat-Herder/README.md

 Currently, `cat-herder` is able to install new servers using the `install` option.
 The `update` option is not implemented yet.

+As of 2015-06-02, there is support for "Share Codes" via the `install-from-share-code` option.

 Regardless, the tool is still useful for directly downloading an updated version of a modpack to a server, eliminating the pesky cycle of using the ATLauncher app to download a new server, zip the resulting installation, and upload the entire zip at painfully slow speeds.

 ## Disclaimer